AlexanderSouthan/pySpectroscopy/README.md

-# pySpectroscopy
+# pyAnalytics
-Analysis of spectral data
+Package for preprocessing and analysis of analytical data.